Current advice for private renters

 - Do not ignore the problem.
 Contact your landlord and explain your difficulties.

 - Ask your landlord to confirm how much money you owe.

 - Draw up a personal budget outlining your weekly or monthly expenditure so you know how much you can afford to pay each month to catch up.

 - Claim Local Housing Allowance if you are on a low income.
 Many people think that they will not be entitled to Local Housing Allowance and Council Tax Benefit because they are working.
 If you do not apply, you will not find out!
 If you have been served with notice and you are waiting for your claim to be assessed, contact the Benefit Department to explain the situation.

 - Get advice immediately.
 In some cases, if the landlord applies to the Court, the Court could make a suspended possession order on the basis that you will pay the current rent and an amount on top each week or month to clear the arrears over time.

-If you have been issued with a notice seeking possession by your landlord please click here to complete our homelessness advice form.
+If you have been issued with a notice seeking possession by your landlord please click here to complete our self-referral form on our homelessness advice page.
 Once we receive this we will contact you to offer you advice.
 This may be signposting you to another agency or we may offer you an appointment with a Housing Options Officer.

 If you’ve fallen behind with your rent and fear losing your home - it’s never too late to seek support and get back on track.
 The Essex Outreach Support Service offers visiting support to people living in Essex who are experiencing a range of problems that are impacting on their health, housing or financial wellbeing.